 Introduction I am a PhD Candidate in the Sociology Department at the University of Massachusetts, Amherst.
-My research examines the creation and reproduction of inequality in the mental health and legal fields using both quantitative and qualitative methods.
-My dissertation, “Suicide Survival Narratives: How Social Class, Gender, LGBTQ Status, and Race Affect Survivors’ Cultural Narratives about Suicide Experiences,” examines how social identities shape cultural narratives about suicide experiences.
-Using in-depth interviews with survivors of suicide, I am investigating (a) how individuals' cultural narratives about suicide differ across social identities, (b) how these cultural narratives relate to individuals' suicide experiences and post-suicide lives--i.e. their relationships, work, health, and housing, and (c) how these narratives can inform suicide prevention and post-vention strategies.
-This project is funded by the National Science Foundation, UMass Graduate School, and American Sociological Association Culture Section.
-My research is published in Social Science & Medicine, Law & Society Review, and Sociological Perspectives.
-I also serve as the Editorial Assistant for the Law & Society Review and a 2020-2021 Graduate Fellow for the UMass Center for Justice, Law, & Societies. |
+My research addresses the creation and perpetuation of inequalities in health and in the law.
+I examine how social identities shape individuals' beliefs, reasoning, and behaviors, and how these individual variations then exacerbate social inequalities using both quantitative and qualitative methods.
+My dissertation, “Surviving Suicide,” examines how social identities affect cultural narratives about suicide experiences.
+Using in-depth interviews with 102 suicide survivors, I am investigating (a) how individuals' cultural narratives about suicide differ across social identities, (b) how these cultural narratives relate to individuals' suicide experiences and post-suicide lives--i.e. their relationships, work, health, and housing, and (c) how these narratives can inform suicide prevention and post-vention strategies.
+This project is funded by the National Science Foundation, American Sociological Association Culture Section, UMass Graduate School, and UMass Sociology Department.
+My research is published in Social Science & Medicine, Law & Society Review, Sociological Perspectives, and The Utah Law Review.
+I also served as the Editorial Assistant for the Law & Society Review from 2019–2023 and a Graduate Fellow for the UMass Center for Justice, Law, & Societies in 2020–2021.
+In addition, I am a proud first-generation college student. |

 Please feel free to contact me via email below.